kwilkos/cxf/samples/hello_world_JMS_pubsub/README.txt

 Buildng the demo using wsdl2java and javac
 ------------------------------------------

-From the samples/hello_world_RPCLit directory, first create the target directory build/classes and then generate code from the WSDL file.
+From the samples/hello_world_JMS_pubsub directory, first create the target directory build/classes and then generate code from the WSDL file.

 For UNIX:
   mkdir -p build/classes

-  wsdl2java -d build/classes ./wsdl/hello_world_RPCLit.wsdl
+  wsdl2java -d build/classes ./wsdl/hello_world_jms.wsdl

 For Windows:
   mkdir build\classes
     Must use back slashes.

-  wsdl2java -d build\classes .\wsdl\hello_world_RPCLit.wsdl
+  wsdl2java -d build\classes .\wsdl\hello_world_jms.wsdl
     May use either forward or back slashes.

 Now compile both the generated code and the provided client and server applications with the commands:

-  javac -d build/classes src/demo/hwRPCLit/client/*.java
+  javac -d build/classes src/demo/hwJMS/client/*.java
-  javac -d build/classes src/demo/hwRPCLit/server/*.java
+  javac -d build/classes src/demo/hwJMS/server/*.java

 Windows may use either forward or back slashes.